 Start of the Sweet and Fortified Wines Session: Exceptional niche products

 On October 1, 2024, 27 international tasters from 9 different nationalities gathered to participate in a blind tasting of the samples entered in the Sweet and Fortified Wines Session of the Concours Mondial de Bruxelles.
-This year, nearly 300 wines from 23 countries are competing.
+This year, more than 300 wines from 23 countries are competing.

 To promote and showcase sweet and fortified wines, the CMB is using this session to introduce sommeliers and jury members to two exceptional wine styles: Tuscany’s Vin Santo and Madeira wines.
 Through two workshops led by professionals, Mattia Cianca and Rubina Vieira, the jury will explore the richness and diversity of these exceptional products.